bigsmoke/sapienshabitat/pages/a-mess-of-an-adega/page.md

 ![Like the woodworm, the chest was an unpaid extra from the previous owners.
 And it had to be treated with boric acid, just like the ceiling, the doors, the doorframes, a lot of left-behind tools, shelves, et cetera.](Ponte_de_Pedra_2017-11-17_Adega_with_old_chest.jpg){.text-width width="4032" height="3024"}

-Before we could do anything else, we needed to make room for the unassembled shelving units the were scattered all around.
+Before we could do anything else, we needed to make room for the unassembled shelving units that were scattered all around.
 Having cleared most of the floorspace adjacent to the walls, we could start erecting the racks, and then move all that stuff back in, neatly stacked.

 ![Annemarie could finally put these boxes in their place, stacked in racks where they can annoy no longer, with what little energy was left after months of fighting more than just woodworm.](Ponte_de_Pedra_2017-11-17_Adega_repossessed_by_Annemarie.jpg){.text-width width="4032" height="3024"}